Skip to main content

 • API Layer: The FastAPI backend, which exposes REST endpoints and manages requests.

-• Orchestration Layer: Prefect server and workers, which schedule and execute workflows.
+• Orchestration Layer: Temporal server and vertical workers, which schedule and execute workflows.

-• Execution Layer: Docker Engine and containers, where workflows actually run.
+• Execution Layer: Long-lived vertical worker containers with pre-installed toolchains, where workflows run.

-• Storage Layer: PostgreSQL database, Docker volumes, and a result cache for persistence.
+• Storage Layer: PostgreSQL database, MinIO (S3-compatible storage), and worker cache for persistence.

 Here’s a simplified view of how these layers fit together: